TRC - Transitions of Care Patient

 Advantage MD, Dual Eligible Special Needs Plans (D-SNP).

-The percentage of acute and non-acute discharges, on or between January 1st and December 1st of the MY, for members 18 years of age and older who had each of the four elements:
+The percentage of discharges for persons 18 years of age and older who had each of the following.
+Four rates are reported:

 - Notification on Inpatient Admission.
 Documentation of receipt of notification of inpatient admission on the day of admission through 2 days after the admission (3 days total).
 (MRR only)